-Dr. Mary Ann Rollans, Head Bryan Hall, Room 221 (479) 356-2092 mrollans@atu.edu Fax: (479) 356-2091
+Ed Leachman, Interim Head Dean Hall, Room 110 (479) 356-2092 ed.leachman@atu.edu Fax: (479) 356-2091

-Assistant Professors: Garner, Ihde, Leachman, E. Wilson
+Assistant Professors: Garner, E. Gray, Ihde, Leachman

 The bachelor of science degree in Emergency Administration and Management (EAM) was established in 1997.
 Arkansas Tech University was one of the first institutions to offer a baccalaureate degree in this specialized and rapidly growing academic discipline.
-In 2006, the program became the first degree program to receive accreditation on a national as well as international level from the Foundation on Higher Education in Disaster/Emergency Management and Homeland Security.
+In 2006, the program became the first degree program to receive accreditation on a national as well as international level from the Foundation of Higher Education Accreditation in Emergency Management.
 In view of the interest in this degree from a wide geographic area including foreign countries, the degree is also available online as an electronic degree that was approved by the Higher Learning Commission in 2005.
 The program offers a master of science degree in Emergency Management and Homeland security for students seeking an advanced degree in the discipline.